xtrmil/pokemon-trainer/README.md

 # Pokemon Trainer
-This is a Pokemon "trainer" application built with Angular.
+This is a Pokemon "trainer" application built with Angular and Bootstrap.

 The application is deployed on Heroku https://pokemon-trainer-angular.herokuapp.com/